Warbo/chriswarbo-net/blog/2010-12-09-blog_dump_5__some_statistics.md

 ---
-title: Blog Dump 5: Some Statistics
+title: "Blog Dump 5: Some Statistics"
 ---
 Statistical models are well suited to computer simulations.
 The most interesting results can usually be found in random processes, so here's an example showing the St Petersburg Lottery: